themesgrove/widgetkit/README.txt

 	<li><a href="http://widgetkit.themesgrove.com/modal-demo/">Modal </a>with 5 animations.
 You can use video, shortcode or any animation, that totally depends upon you.</li>

 	<li><a href="http://widgetkit.themesgrove.com/carousel/"> Post Carousel </a>lets you make 3 types of Post Carousels - Custom, Standard, & Sticky.</li>
+	<li><a href="http://widgetkit.themesgrove.com/content-carousel/">Content Carousel </a>lets you showcase each of your contents with a slider.
+Your visitors will be able to go through your contents very quickly with the help of this element.</li>
 	<li><a href="http://widgetkit.themesgrove.com/custom-blog/#blog-sidebar">Blog Sidebar </a> lets you make 3 types of Post Carousels - Custom, Standard, & Sticky.</li>
 	<li><a href="http://widgetkit.themesgrove.com/custom-blog/#blog-carousel">Blog Carousel </a> displays blog posts with carousel.</li>
 	<li><a href="http://widgetkit.themesgrove.com/custom-blog/#blog-revert">Blog Revert </a> displays blog with regular settings and exclusive customization of thumbnail.</li>